pelayo13/lib-binpackingproblem-api/README.md

 # lib-binpackingproblem-api
-Microservice for storing and generating all microservices APIs
+Library for storing and generating all microservices APIs